Search

 You can serve it in place of tortillas with your favorite dips, or you can serve it with melted butter.
 YUM!!!
 It is also delicious by itself.
 After you are done with the leaves, you will get to the artichoke heart.
 This is the middle of the artichoke.
 It is nice and soft.
 You usually see this part used in cooking.
 Just take the heart out and cut it into fourths.
 Then scrape the fussy part of the artichoke (called choke) and discard it.
 Now you can chop the rest and use in your favorite dish.
 I love to add it to pasta sauces, make a hot artichoke dip or just eat it by itself.
 It is so good!!!

-Filed under :Beef, Main Dish, Vegetables
+Filed under :Beef, Brazilian Recipes, Main Dish, Vegetables

 1 lb Ground Beef